Home

 Wouldn't I be safer buying a system from a larger company, such as a wire service?

 Not necessarily.
-A few short years ago, there were six "larger companies", i.e. wire services.
+A few short years ago, there were six “larger companies”, i.e. wire services.
 Today, only two of the original Big Six are still with us.
 Two disappeared in bankruptcy.
-A third was forced to sell out to a competitor because the owner found his company suffering from a "cash shortage", and the fourth also found it attractive to sell out to a competitor.
-The wire service industry will continue to decline as consumers' buying habits change and as wire service membership and traditional wire orders continue to decline.
-Teleflora's Eagle™, RTI™, and Daisy™ are all products that have been through at least one change in ownership, including a couple of previous wire services.
+A third was forced to sell out to a competitor because the owner found his company suffering from a “cash shortage”, and the fourth also found it attractive to sell out to a competitor.
+The wire service industry will continue to decline as consumers’ buying habits change and as wire service membership and traditional wire orders continue to decline.
+Teleflora’s Eagle™, RTI™, and Daisy™ are all products that have been through at least one change in ownership, including a couple of previous wire services.
 Many RTI™ users have actually experienced three owners of that product, including A&T Express™ and Redbook™.
-FTD's Advantage™ was originally the privately-owned Data Rose™ system, and FTD™ itself has gone from a member-owned co-op to an investor-owned company to a publicly-traded company and back to a private investor-owned company, and back to a public company, all since 1994.
-Both FTD™ and Teleflora™ experienced significant changes in senior management in 2004.
+FTD’s Advantage™ was originally the privately-owned Data Rose™ system, and FTD™ itself has gone from a member-owned co-op to an investor-owned company to a publicly-traded company and back to a private investor-owned company, and back to a public company, all since 1994.
+Both FTD™ and Teleflora™ experienced significant changes in senior management in 2004 and FTD™ was sold yet again in 2008.
 Obviously, size does not guarantee success or stability.

 On the other hand, buying from a company too small to meet the needs of its customers can be risky.
 I've heard from users of other systems who were unable to get support from their vendor when the programmer or support rep went on vacation.
 You also have to question the long-term viability of a company that has only a couple of dozen users, with almost half as many employees, after years in business.